Satellite broadband

 -

-Expense – the cost of satellite internet tends to be higher than fixed line broadband, and you usually won’t be able to take advantage of any discounted deals or bundles that let you buy broadband, phone and TV together in one package.
+Expense – the cost of satellite internet tends to be higher than fixed-line broadband.
+You usually won’t be able to take advantage of any discounted deals or bundles that let you buy broadband, phone and TV together in one package.

 How does the weather affect satellite broadband?